sezanzeb/input-remapper/readme/usage.md

 Check the autocompletion of the GUI for possible values.
 You can also obtain a complete list of possiblities using `key-mapper-control --symbol-names`.

+The available symbols depend on the environments keyboard layout.
+For example, mapping a key to an exclamation mark is not possible if the keyboard layout is set to german.
+However, it is possible to mimic the combination that would be required to write it, by writing `Shift_L + 1` into the mapping.
+This is because key-mapper creates a new virtual keyboard and injects numeric keycodes (with the benefit of being compatible to all display servers).

+Key names that start with `KEY_` are keyboard layout independent constants that might not result in the expected output.
+For example using `KEY_Y` would  result in "z" if the layout of the environment is set to german.
+Using `y` on the other hand would correctly result in "y" to be written.

 Values for mouse movement and scrolling are actually [macros](macros.md).